“Majnoun Layla” is a suite of 6 movements for Piano (and optional Req)

 Exaggerating the dynamics helps build this long progression.

-The coda is a beginning to a new story, this time a story of love instead of suffering and pain.
+The coda is the beginning of a new story, this time a story of love instead of suffering and pain.

 The rhythm used is called “Awiss”, which has the following pattern: